 If everyone's feeling sprightly, there are extensive walks to be taken around the waterfall area, with the waterfall itself only 1km return, and up to 14km round trips.
 The Olinda Falls Reserve has running water, toilets and plenty of shade.

 Picnic facilities are aplenty, with tables and toilets, barbecues, and shady spots to lay a blanket.
-Take a stroll through the native bush along any of the scenic walking tracks in the forest and in the Lederderg State Park - the waterfall's viewing platform is a short 70m walk (unfortunately you can't get to the bottom of the falls any more), or take a bike if you're so inclined.
+Take a stroll through the native bush along any of the scenic walking tracks in the forest and in the Lerderderg State Park - the waterfall's viewing platform is a short 70m walk (unfortunately you can't get to the bottom of the falls any more), or take a bike if you're so inclined.

 Hopetoun Falls on the Aire River in the Great Otway National Park is totally worth the trek along the Great Ocean Road (a glorious drive in itself) from Melbourne.
-Surrounded by lush fern rainforests, you can admire the view from either the upper platform or the one at the base of the falls.
-Fear not, there is a bench you can sit on to rest and psych yourself up for the 200 steps back up to ground level
+Surrounded by lush fern rainforests, you can admire the view from either the upper platform or from the base of the falls.
+Fear not, there is a bench you can sit on to rest and psych yourself up for the 200 steps back up to ground level.

 One of the more strenuous walks for the adventurous, Beauchamp Falls lies about 30 minutes into a magnificent mountain ash forest.
 You will be rewarded with a 20-25m waterfall crashing into the pool below, amid the ferny undergrowth nestled in between the gigantic trees.

-In the other direction now, head out to Marysville, in the Murrindindi region, you'll find the Steavenson Falls, a huge 122-metre, 5-cascade sheet of water and deservedly famous for it.
+Head out to Marysville, in the Murrindindi region, and you'll find the Steavenson Falls, a huge 122-metre, 5-cascade sheet of water and deservedly famous for it.
 Take a trip to the viewing platform either above (which stretches across the river) or below, which is about a 350-metre walk through the towering eucalypts.
 There are quite a few tracks around if you'd like to make a day of it, and even a turbine to check out which generates the lights throughout.
 If you're lucky (and you get there early enough), you might even spot a lyrebird from time to time.